InfinteCoder/InfinteCoder/README.md

 < In this project I used a variety of shapes and random apsects to create a constantley changing and unique robot.

  [Captioned Scene](https://studio.code.org/projects/gamelab/Ks5FD1ZQlD4RcKuJeGaDtz8XD3lw6vmfZbNJrYyGCzY)
+ < In this project I created one of my favorite scenes comparing the best two soccer players in the world.